Preheat oven to 375 degrees.

 1 t. cinnamon

-14-1/2 c. chopped nuts, optional
+14-1/2 c. chopped nuts

 Add to the 1/2 c. crumbs mixture you set aside earlier, and sprinkle over top of batter.
 Bake at 375 degrees for 30-40 minutes.
 This is one of those treats (like pudding and home-made bread) that is universe-restoring when eaten while still warm.
 Also lovely with ice cream (wink).